isomerpages/moe-northlandsec/_student-development-curriculum/CCE/MOE SEXUALITY EDUCATION IN SCHOOLS.md

 <p>&nbsp;</p>
 </td>
 <td rowspan="1" colspan="1">
-<p>·&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; understand that we strengthen
+<p>·understand that we strengthen our character when we commit to sound values-based
-our character when we commit to sound values-based viewpoints (e.g. respect for life) and decisions, and speak and act in alignment with our beliefs</p>
+viewpoints (e.g. respect for life) and decisions, and speak and act in alignment with our beliefs</p>
 </td>
 <td rowspan="1" colspan="1">
 <p>Term 2 Week 3</p>